 Making Rustic Candle Holders from Logs

-Using a 1-1/2-Inch Spade Drill Bit which we did buy at the hardware store, we drilled out the center, enough to fit a standard tealight.
+We picked up a 1-1/2-Inch Spade Drill Bit at the hardware store and drilled out the center, large enough to fit a standard tealight.

-Then I arranged them down the center of the table on a burlap runner.
-I few sprigs of boxwood completes the look.
+These rustic candle holders were then arranged down the center of our table on a simple burlap runner.
+A few sprigs of boxwood adds a pop of greenery and completes the look.

-Don’t these rustic candle holders have a nice woodland feel?
-I’m not sure, but I do like the way they turned out.
+Don't these rustic candle holders have a nice woodland feel?
+So warm and cozy.
+I love the way they turned out.

 P.S.
 If you enjoy using nature to decorate the table you may like this Natural Fall Centerpiece or this Fall Centerpiece using plants with fall color from your own backyard.
 You can find them and many more on my DIY Projects Page.